wangjianze96/BlogsBackup/markdown_files/vivado-installation.md

 installed vivado on my PC and we also have vivado available on the cluster.
 But I wanted to try to install vivado on Linux by myself.
 So I wept out my Arch Linux and reinstall Ubuntu on my office PC.
 Then I tried to install vivado.
-The previous steps run perfectly, but after downloading and installation, it was perfroming a step called "generating device list" and then it stucked.
+The previous steps run perfectly, but after downloading and installation, it was performing a step called "generating installed device list" and then it stucked.
 I first thought maybe it's some kind of permission issue, so I canceled the installation and reinstalled vivado.
 I knew this step can be time consuming so I just left it and went home.
 Over a night I came back to office and the same issue was still there.